MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

     }
     ```

-3. Open the **android/build.gradle** file and add the following lines:
+3. Open the **android/build.gradle** file and make sure that the following lines were added:

     ```groovy
     maven {